sachinsharma9780/Build-ML-pipelines-for-Computer-Vision-NLP-and-Graph-Neural-Networks-using-Nvidia-Triton-Server/README.md

 # Part2: Setting up Triton Inference client
 In this part we will download the libraries required to interact with triton server i.e sending requests (input data) and recieving back the predictions.
+It is recommended to install the below packages in a separate [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment.
 ## Libraries required:
   1. pip install nvidia-pyindex
   2. pip install tritonclient[all]